registered hospitals on Medlinx

 Most developers understand boxy EMR apps, we don’t want those.

-This will be a complete solution not just an application.
+This will be a completely custom coordinated care solution not just an application.

 It’s hard to make people understand that collaborative platforms can be fun.